cbevs/cheer/README.md

    yarn install
    ```

 2. In the root of the `server` folder, create a `.env` file to hold the session secret.
 This will allow Passport to keep track of the currently signed-in user in session.
-Include a SESSION_SECRET in the `.env`:
+Include a SESSION_SECRET in the `.env`.
+Also add a DATABASE_URL so Prisma knows where to connect to:

    ```env
    SESSION_SECRET="ff521741-6d5a-48d2-96a9-b95bbcf60bc4"